shoaiblatif22/CV/README.md

 included HTML, CSS, typescript,node.js, react, and SQL.
 API and routing were also taught as part ofthe program

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development
+**Student Radiographer** (01/09/2019 to 01/08/2022)
+Radiographer

+- Optimised patient monitoring by implementing moredetailed, checklist-based documentation procedures.
+- Conducted and managed imaging procedures such as X-Rays, CT scans, cardiac radiographic scans and MRI scans.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (01/04/2023 to 01/08/2023)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### University of Leeds (01/09/2019 to 01/08/2022)

-- Subject, any specialisms
-- Grade
+- BSc Diagnostic Radiographer
-- Other cool stuff
+- 2.1
+- School Rep of CUPS (Classified Undergraduate Programmes)

 ## Skills